 Every day, the world takes an incalculable number of photos.
-Instagram alone is responsible for roughly 95 million photos a day, and that doesn't count all the images that are sent to different services, shot with DSLRs, or never uploaded.
-If you love your smartphone or digital camera, you're probably taking hundreds (if not thousands) of photos all by yourself each year, and if you're a professional photographer that photo collection will grow much faster.
+Instagram alone is responsible for roughly 95 million photos a day, and that doesn’t count all the images that are sent to different services, shot with DSLRs, or never uploaded.
+If you love your smartphone or digital camera, you’re probably taking hundreds of photos all by yourself each year, and if you’re a professional photographer that photo collection will grow even faster.

 As a result, many photographers find themselves stuck with a huge number of images and no good way to sort through them.
-Your computer's operating system may include a very means of organizing your images, such as the macOS Photos app, but it's often hard for a simple program to keep up with the incredible number of images created in the modern world.
-So what's a photographer to do?
-Choose a dedicated photo management program, of course!
+Your computer’s operating system may include a very basic tool for organizing your images, such as the macOS Photos app, but it’s often hard for a simple program to keep up with the incredible number of images created in the modern world.
+So what’s a photographer to do?

-After some careful testing using my own roughly-organized photo collection, I've selected ACDSee Photo Studio as the best photo management program, no matter whether you've got a few images to sort through or thousands.
-It has a solid set of filters and tags, it's easy to use, and it's quite responsive when handling photo collections with tens of thousands of images.
-It even provides statistics about the images you've got in your collection, and we all love Big Data.
-I'm going to be using it for my personal collection moving forwards, and I refuse to compromise on quality when it comes to the software I choose.
+After some careful testing using my own roughly-organized photo collection, I’ve selected ACDSee Photo Studio as the best photo management program, no matter whether you’ve got a few images to sort through or thousands.
+It has a solid set of filters and tags, it’s easy to use, and it’s quite responsive when handling photo collections with tens of thousands of high-resolution images.

 Last but not least, it’s important to point out that I received no compensation of any kind from the associated software developers for writing this article, and they had no editorial input or review of the content.

 As I mentioned earlier (maybe confessed is a better word), I haven’t always been the most diligent when it comes to properly organize my photographs.
 A few scattered folders based on the locations or dates that I took the photos and that was about the extent of it.
 Eventually, I got my act together and organized everything into folders based on month, but even that was a huge chore.